idofront/TrafficPlayer/README.md

 ## Requirements

 - **C++ Compiler**: Requires a C++17 or newer compatible compiler.
+- **CPU**: It is recommended to use a CPU with at least 3 threads for optimal performance.
 - **CMake**: Used for managing the build process.

 ## Installation